awsdocs/iam-user-guide/doc_source/list_route53.md

 **Condition context keys for Amazon Route 53**

-For information about using Amazon Route 53 condition keys in an IAM policy, see [Amazon Route 53 Keys](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/UsingWithIAM.html#Route53PolicyKeys) in the *Amazon Route 53 Developer Guide*\.
+For information about using Route 53 condition keys in an IAM policy, see [Route 53 Keys](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/UsingWithIAM.html#Route53PolicyKeys) in the *Amazon Route 53 Developer Guide*\.

 Amazon Route 53 has no service\-specific context keys that can be used in an IAM policy\.
 For the list of the global condition context keys that are available to all services, see [Available Global Condition Keys](reference_policies_condition-keys.md#AvailableKeys) in the *IAM Policy Elements Reference*\.